seam/social/readme.md

 After building you can deploy the war generated in example/web-client/target in a Java EE 6 container implementing web profile (tested with JBoss 6 but should work in glassfish too)

+##Known issues
++ Right now the Web example app doesn't run well on JBoss AS 7.0.2 : probably due to a JSF bug.